 Train people online

 This doesn’t need to involve setting up courses or videos.
 Just train clients one-on-one, as you would in person.
-All you need to get started is Skype, PayPal, and spreadsheet software to record client programs.
+All you need to get started is Zoom, PayPal, and spreadsheet software to record client programs.

 Top Tip: Check out our full article on online personal training.